 It’s unlikely that Franklin will be asked to stop hitting right handed this season.
 The Mariners likely hope that he will learn how to be at least close to as dangerous from the right side, thus improving his value and always giving him the platoon advantage against late-inning relievers.
 However, if he struggles as much in 2011 as he did in 2010 while standing in the right-handed batter’s box, I would not be surprised in the least if the Mariners approached him about becoming an exclusively left-handed hitter in the future.
 It’s possible that doing so may make him an even more impressive prospect.

-Topics: Nick Franklin
+Tags: Nick Franklin